-Continuing aft, the Casino Luxe features slot machines and gaming tables, as well as its own bar.
-Pretty quiet during the day, the casino is definitely hopping in the evenings.
-Past the shops, the Mosaic Cafe (formerly the Cova Cafe, a la Celebrity) is in an open, atrium-style space with scattered seating and a piano.
-This area is the hub of the ship; it's where you pause to grab a midday snack, hang out on a sea day with a deck of cards or a good book, play trivia or listen to musical performances.
-Outside Discoveries is the Discoveries Lounge (formerly the Martini Bar), which is the perfect spot to sip a before-dinner drink while listening to harp or guitar music.
-On Deck 10, the Looking Glass lounge has it all -- a dance floor, D.J. booth, bar, card tables and board games, and the Wii.
-Typically multiple activities are going on there at once.
+Continuing aft, the Casino Luxe features slot machines and gaming tables, as well as Club Luxe, its own recently expanded bar.
+Past the shops, the Mosaic Cafe is in an open, atrium-style space with scattered seating that represents the social hub of the ship; it's where you pause to grab a midday snack, hang out on a sea day with a deck of cards or a good book, or listen to musical performances.
+Outside Discoveries is the Discoveries Lounge, which is the perfect spot to sip a before-dinner drink while listening to music.
+On Deck 10, the elegant Looking Glass lounge has it all: a dance floor, D.J. booth, bar, card tables and board games, and Wii.
+Typically, multiple activities are going on there at once.

-Azamara Quest packs its sea days with plenty of daytime activities.
+If you are on a longer cruise, you will find that Azamara Quest packs its sea days with plenty of daytime activities.
 (The spacing between event listings in the Pursuits daily newsletters is noticeably reduced to squeeze all the activities in.)
 But, for the most part, activities are limited to cliched onboard events.
-You'll find multiple trivia games each day in addition to line dancing classes, spa seminars on burning fat faster or eating more to weigh less, arts and crafts like origami or jewelry making, casino or sports (Ping-Pong, shuffleboard) tournaments, art auctions, bridge, bingo, culinary demonstrations and wine-tastings.
-Enrichment programming is limited to a handful of lectures about the history of some of the ports (on our sailing, these were a bit dry) and computer classes.
-Perhaps the activities are a tad lackluster because most Azamara passengers come onboard for the port-intensive itineraries and want to relax and take it easy on port days.
+You'll find multiple trivia games each day in addition to line-dancing classes, spa seminars on burning fat faster or eating more to weigh less, arts and crafts like origami or jewelry-making, casino or sports (Ping-Pong, shuffleboard) tournaments, bridge, bingo, culinary demonstrations and wine-tastings.
+Enrichment programming has never been a hallmark of Azamara, but that should change, due to the line's new arrangement with Compass, a provider of top-notch enrichment lecturers used by companies like Crystal and Seabourn.